CorrelAid/r-project-template/README.md

 the project library locally on your machine.
 When new packages are used, `install.packages()` does not install packages globally, it does in an environment only used for our project.
-You can find this library in `renv/library`.
+You can find this library in `renv/library` (but it should not be necessary to look at it).
 If `renv` fails, you will be presented something in the like of when you first start R after cloning the repo:

     renv::restore()
     This project has not yet been activated.
 Activating this project will ensure the project library is used during restore.
 Please see ?renv::activate for more details.
 Would you like to activate this project before restore?
 [Y/n]:

 Follow along with `Y` and `renv::restore()` will do its work downloading and installing all dependencies. `renv` uses a local `.Rprofile` and `renv/activate.R` script to handle our project dependencies.

-If a developer adds a new package to a project, `renv::snapshot` updates the lockfile which triggers an update cascade, once checked-in.
+### Adding a new package

+If you need to add a new package, you can install it as usual (`install.packages` etc.).
+Then, to add your package to the `renv.lock`:

+    renv::snapshot()

+and commit and push your `renv.lock`.

+Other team members can then run `renv::restore()` to install the added package(s) on their laptop.

 ## Data